 Documents that must be submitted within a clear deadline and related to submissions stipulated below, must be completed and returned electronically to the ECVECC® Secretary (secretary@ecvecc.org) if not clearly indicated otherwise.
-Submissions that are considered
+Submissions that are considered incomplete on close inspection and not corrected before the deadline will be considered a late submission.
+Completeness of the submission is the responsibility of the person submitting the documentation.

 The deadline for submission will be clearly stated in the invitation to submit the documentation.
-This deadline is a critical date that ensures that ECVECC® can conduct its business in an efficient manner that is fair to all.
+This deadline is a critical date that ensures that ECVECC[®] can conduct its business in an efficient manner that is fair to all.
 All Resident and Diplomates, and any other persons interacting with the College in matters related to Residency Training or the Membership should be familiar with these dates.
 Responsibility for submitting the complete documentation by the required deadline lies with the person submitting the documentation.
 Submissions must be completed by 11.59 pm (Central European Time) on the deadline date.
 The submission of documentation will be accepted for three (3) days following the stipulated deadline, but submissions made during this 3-day grace period will incur a 100€ "Late Submission Fee", payable by the addressee together with the (delayed) submission of documentation.
 The addressee can contact the Treasurer or will receive payment instructions from the Treasurer regarding payment of the Fee.
 No submissions will be accepted after this period or when the Late Submission Fee is not paid on time.